alexnimo/Nimo-Awesome_repo/Nimo-Awesome_repo.md

   <li>cookiemonster -  command-line tool and API for decoding and modifying vulnerable session cookies from several different frameworks.
 It is designed to run in automation pipelines which must be able to efficiently process a large amount of these cookies to quickly discover vulnerabilities.
 Additionally, CookieMonster is extensible and can easily support new cookie formats: https://github.com/iangcarroll/cookiemonster/</li>
   <li>forbidden - Bypass 4xx HTTP response status codes.
 Based on PycURL: https://github.com/ivan-sincek/forbidden</li>
   <li>nginxpwner - a simple tool to look for common Nginx misconfigurations and vulnerabilities: https://github.com/stark0de/nginxpwner</li>
+  <li>XSRFProbe - an advanced Cross Site Request Forgery (CSRF/XSRF) Audit and Exploitation Toolkit.
+Equipped with a powerful crawling engine and numerous systematic checks, it is able to detect most cases of CSRF vulnerabilities, their related bypasses and futher generate (maliciously) exploitable proof of concepts with each found vulnerability: https://github.com/0xInfection/XSRFProbe</li>
+  <li>fuzz300 - this tool does collect all the entry-points for the target website and then tryes to find open redirect vulnerability: https://github.com/d34db33f-1007/fuzz300</li>
+  <li>Awesome WebSockets Security - a collection of CVEs, research, and reference materials related to WebSocket security: https://github.com/PalindromeLabs/awesome-websocket-security</li>
+  <li>STEWS - a tool suite for security testing of WebSockets: https://github.com/PalindromeLabs/STEWS</li>
+  <li>authz0 - an automated authorization test tool.
+Unauthorized access can be identified based on URLs and Roles & Credentials: https://github.com/hahwul/authz0</li>
+  <li>OAUTHScan -  is a Burp Suite Extension written in Java with the aim to provide some automatic security checks, which could be useful during penetration testing on applications implementing OAUTHv2 and OpenID standards: https://github.com/akabe1/OAUTHScan</li>
+  <li>TamperThemAll - a tampered payload generator to Fuzz Web Application Firewalls for Testing and Bypassing: https://github.com/francescolacerenza/TamperThemAll</li>
+  <li>API Security Empire - mindmaps, tips & tricks, resources and every thing related to API Security and API Penetration Testing: https://github.com/cyprosecurity/API-SecurityEmpire</li>
 </ul></br>
 <p2><b><u>XSS Resources</u></b></p2>
 <ul>